Weights & Strength

 Benefits of Training Calves

-Often when people want to have a stronger lower body, they think about hamstrings, glutes, and quads and neglect their claves.
+When people want a stronger lower body, they often think about hamstrings, glutes, and quads and neglect their claves.
 However, calves are integral.

 When running, you use nearly all of the muscles in your legs, but calves are most important.
-In one study, the overall muscle effort of claves in runners was 25% higher than quads.
-The soleus and gastrocnemius extend and flex your feet as you land and push-off, they are also shock absorbers.
+In one study, the overall muscle effort of claves in runners was 25% higher than in their quads.
+The soleus and gastrocnemius extend and flex your feet as you land and push off.
+They are also shock absorbers.

 Because they are so well used, they also fatigue quickly.
 Therefore, having strong calf muscles is beneficial not just to running but to any sport.
 They bear your weight and stabilize your knees.
 Strong calves will prevent injury, protect joints, and improve your jumps, squats, and sprints.